Rasalahmad/Auto-pro-car-client/README.md

 ## Available Scripts

 In the project directory, you can run:
-This is a car selling website name AUTOPRO.
+This is a car selling website name AUTO-PRO.
 In This website you can

-* You can buy a product form this site giving your address.
+- You can buy a product form this site giving your address.
-* You can manage this website as a admin if your role will admin
+- You can manage this website as a admin if your role will admin
-* Here has some different functionality for both user and admin
+- Here has some different functionality for both user and admin
-* Admin can add product, delete product, manage product and manage order
+- Admin can add product, delete product, manage product and manage order
-* User also can see his/her all order in my order page
+- User also can see his/her all order in my order page

 ### `npm start`